jamesgurung/timetable-calendar-generator/README.md

 #### `--google --remove-secondary`
 Removes all "My timetable" calendars.
 This is useful if you are migrating to `--google --primary`.

+#### `--google --microsoft`
+Writes each user's lessons directly to their primary Microsoft 365 calendar.
+The tool does not read or edit any events except for those which it creates itself (these are tagged with the property `timetable-calendar-generator`).

 ### Automation

 This app runs from the command line and fully supports automation.
-If you are running SIMS, you can set up a PowerShell script to generate `students.csv` using SIMS Command Reporter and then call `makecal --google --primary`.
+If you are running SIMS, you can set up a PowerShell script to generate `students.csv` using SIMS Command Reporter and then call `makecal` with your chosen parameters.
 This script can be run on a scheduled task; for example, weekly.

 Note that `teachers.csv` cannot be generated by a script, due to its alternative format.
 This type of report is used because it includes meetings and other non-teaching periods, whereas regular SIMS reports do not.
 Teacher timetables do not tend to change very often, and on those occasions the report can be run manually.